14 Top-Rated Weekend Breaks in Scotland

 1. Edinburgh and its Castle

-From the castle, it's easy to access Old Town Edinburgh, famous for the stretch of architectural gems lining the Royal Mile, including well-preserved historic townhomes and the Palace of Holyroodhouse.
-Be sure to also explore the attractive New Town area, easily accessed off Princes Street with its superb shopping and dining opportunities, including a number of excellent Michelin-star restaurants.
+From the castle, it's easy to access Old Town Edinburgh.
+Famous for the stretch of architectural gems lining the Royal Mile, including well-preserved historic townhomes and the Palace of Holyroodhouse.
+Be sure to also explore the attractive New Town area.
+It can be easily accessed off Princes Street and features superb shopping and dining opportunities, including a number of excellent Michelin-star restaurants.

-If your budget can handle it (hey, it's just for a couple of nights, remember), consider staying in the historic Balmoral Hotel, centrally located a short distance from Edinburgh Castle and Waverley train station.
-You'll enjoy luxurious rooms and superb, world-class amenities.
+If your budget can handle it, consider staying in The Balmoral Hotel.
+It's centrally located and just a short distance from Edinburgh Castle and Waverley train station.
+You'll enjoy luxurious rooms and world-class amenities.

 2. Inverness and Loch Ness